louishuyng/template-cli/README.md

 }
 ```

-### 3. Templating file

-We can use a json data generated from the answers struct to replace the variables in the templating file.

-> See on previous step how to create a struct and a function to convert the struct to json. [previous step.](#secondly-create-a-generatedata-function-in-the-structstemplate-namegeneratedatajs-file)
+## What we can do with the templating file?
+> Template file a file that contains the code or configuration file with variables

+The text inside the file will be replaced with the answers struct (that we created in this [optional step](#2-answersjs--toobjjs))

-Or if we skip the previous step, we can use the input-set or questions directly to replace the variables in the templating file.
+But if we don't want to use the answers struct, we can directly use the input-set or the answers object.

+Example of a template file
+`templates/testing/index.ts`
 ```javascript
 console.log('Hello World! {{name}}');
 ```

+The `{{name}}` will be replaced with the input-set or the answers object.